kyma-project/website/content/blog-posts/2020-08-20-release-notes-1.15/index.md

 Improvements in the ORY stack include:

-* Significantly reduced time of Hydra installation.
+* Significantly reduced time of Hydra installation
-* Increased availability of Hydra during updates.
+* Increased availability of Hydra during updates
-* Improved Oathkeeper stability and fixed issues with periodic restarts.
+* Improved Oathkeeper stability and fixed issues with periodic restarts

 ## Console